abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 sandbox.hortonworks.com,Knox,knox/sandbox.hortonworks.com@HORTONWORKS.COM,knox.service.keytab,/etc/security/keytabs,knox,hadoop,400
 ```

-- On sandbox vm, create the keytab files for the Hadoop components
+- On sandbox vm, create the keytab files for the Hadoop components (ignore the message about one of the keytabs not getting generated)
 ```
 kinit admin
 mkdir /etc/security/keytabs/